Multi-component conserved Allen-Cahn equations: Proof of Theorem

 and, following \cite{Zelik}, show that $\mathcal{M}$ is an exponential attractor for $S(t)$ on $\mathbb{B}$.
 Since $\mathbb{B}$ is also a compact absorbing set, the basin of exponential attraction of $\mathcal{M}$ is the whole phase space $\mathcal{V}_{\textbf{M}}$.
 This means that $\mathcal{M}$ is an exponential attractor on $\mathcal{V_\mathbf{M}}$.
 The proof is finished.

-\paragraph{{\bf Acknowledgments.}} The authors have been partially funded by MIUR-PRIN research grant no.~2020F3NCPX ``Mathematics for Industry 4.0 (Math4I4)''.
-The authors are also members of Gruppo Nazionale per l'Analisi Ma\-te\-ma\-ti\-ca, la Probabilit\`{a} e le loro Applicazioni (GNAMPA), Istituto Nazionale di Alta Matematica (INdAM).
+\paragraph{{\bf Acknowledgments.}} \an{The authors are grateful to the anonymous referees for their careful reading of the manuscript as well as for their valuable comments.} The authors have been partially funded by MIUR-PRIN research grant no.~2020F3NCPX ``Mathematics for Industry 4.0 (Math4I4)''.
+The authors are also members of Gruppo Nazionale per l'Analisi Ma\-te\-ma\-ti\-ca, la Probabilit\`{a} e le loro Applicazioni (GNAMPA), Istituto Nazionale di Alta Matematica (INdAM). \an{The present research is part of the activities of ``Dipartimento di Eccellenza 2023-2027''.}